uga-libraries/aip-aptrust/README.md

 * The script has not been tested on a Mac yet.
 * This is based on the APTrust documented but has not been tested with their system yet.
 * Staff had not had an opportunity to provide feedback.
+* Script has several todos with ideas for improvements.
 * Moving forward, we could update the workflow for ARCHive AIPs so that they are also compatible with APTrust, other than needing to be unzipped.

 ## Workflow